16 Best Tools for Painting Contractors to Run a Profitable Business in 2026

 - Color selection sheets: Documents confirming the customer's selected colors by manufacturer, product name, and code, eliminating "that is not the color I chose" disputes

-- Digital signatures: Customers sign on-site via tablet or remotely via email link.
-Timestamped and legally binding
+- Digital signatures: Customers sign on-site via tablet or remotely via email link with a timestamped audit trail

 Who it is not for: Painting companies that already use PaintScout, Builder Prime, or another platform with built-in proposal and contract features.
 If your estimating software generates contracts with scope definitions, BasicDocs duplicates that function.
 Most useful for contractors using Agiled or a general-purpose CRM that handles everything except painting-specific proposal formatting.